Stochastic analysis, finance, insurance and risk

 Academic programmes and courses

-This research group is involved in several programme options in two bachelor programmes and two masters programmes:
+This research group is involved in several programme options in two bachelor programmes and three masters programmes:

 - Stochastic Modelling, Statistics and Risk Analysis